Dedication: This is dedicated to x615Butterflyx. Her birthday has passed a LONG time ago, but I just HAD to make a fic for her.

 I ticked an orange eyebrow to that.
 "Sure, sure, whatever you say."
 I waved away nonchalantly.
 He cracked his knuckles at that point.

 "Boys, boys.
-Why don't we act civilized for once?" a sultry voice spoke behind his big frame.
+Try acting civilized, for once," a sultry voice spoke behind his big frame.
 Renji shuffled out of the way, and there behind him was Shinji and Shuheii.
-Guess the gang was here.
+Guessed the gang was here.
 He stuck out his tongue, a piercing dangling from it; a piercing he was always proud to show.
-I was happy that he was happy about what I did for him, but sometimes, it came off as stuck-up to me.

 "What the hell?
 If you fight this much, you might as well fuck each other," Shuheii suggested.
 I shuddered from the idea.